-Contact, a platform for creatives backed by Maisie Williams, raises $1.9M Seed led by Founders Fund – TechCrunch
+Contact, a platform for creatives backed by Maisie Williams, raises $1.9M seed led by Founders Fund – TechCrunch

 He said the focus now is “on the distribution of work, how that relationship works with that audience, how they can monetize it.
 So it’s basically giving them a toolkit to monetize their creativity rather than just the physical constraints.
 That’s what we’re exploring right now.
 We have this marketplace but we see that as being a very small part, but the larger piece.”

 He said the marketplace model can connect brands directly to creators or creatives, but, he said, brands continue to have a great deal of power: “The creators are just sitting there waiting for somebody to give them something.
-So we’re now working out how they can just distribute by their own work and monetize it in their own ways, with the back end of how all of the logistics work, and the operational side handled by the product that we’ve built, handling the payments and the licensing and insurance.”
+So we’re now working out how they can just distribute their own work and monetize it in their own ways, with the back end of how all of the logistics work, and the operational side handled by the product that we’ve built, handling the payments and the licensing and insurance.”

 Despite being a major Hollywood star, Williams told me the creative and entertainment industry she’s familiar with and works in remains stuck in an old world of emails and links, rather than the kinds of platforms the tech industry is used to building and using: “Being someone who has been represented by talent agencies for my career, that whole interaction online is emails.
 At no point are any of the assets digitised.
 There’s no ‘vault’ where all of my scripts go.
 There’s no place where I can upload all of my audition tapes.
 It’s always just a link in an email.
 There’s not really an industry standard.
 From an agency perspective, none of the work that they is very streamlined or directional.”

-She says that need to change: “There’s a casting process and at the moment, and it’s a hugely dated way of doing things between the casting directors and the actors, the writers etc. We want to build a very streamlined process.”
+She says that needs to change: “There’s a casting process and at the moment, and it’s a hugely dated way of doing things between the casting directors and the actors, the writers etc. We want to build a very streamlined process.”

 Speaking about the investors he’s assembled to back Contact, Selby said the team chose Founders Fund to be their lead investor because of their approach: “The way that they work with founders… I found that personally very empowering.
 [They] give you a lot of freedom and space to think creatively.
 So there was a clear alignment.”